 Letter to the Future

-Before I go, as part of a LOPO event I was asked to write a "Letter to the Future".
+Before I go, I was once asked to write a "Letter to the Future".
 The future is both relative and a constant.
 When should I choose?
 Who should I write to?
 I could have written to my future self but I will change, and it would probably be full of trivial personal reminders to recycle or remember my mum's birthday.
 Writing to a government or similar institution could be powerful but they change too and it would soon be forgotten as one voice amongst many.
 So I decided to write it to my daughter, Emily.
 She was only 18 months old at the time but it will always be relevant.
 I thought I'd share it with you as it captures a what I'm all about...

 You can’t yet read nor understand what Daddy is saying but as you grow and learn about the world, you’ll hear about climate change and its effects more and more.
 You will find out if the world has met the 20C target by 2050 and feel the consequences more than I do if has not.
 Most news you read and hear about it will be bad news; this is what sells newspapers and gets tv ratings.
 Do not be downhearted or overwhelmed, you cannot solve all the world’s problems so do not try.